nyp-lit/June-TicTacToe-Base-Version/README.md

 Install Node Js v22.16.0 \
 https://nodejs.org/en

+# Command steps to install in VSC Terminal
-#Fork the repository from github
+Fork the repository from github